 Sustainable Living Actions

-You have found an independent source of information, rare in a commercially dominated world.
+You have found an independent source of information, rare in a commercially-dominated world.
 No adverts here, just good ideas on what you can do in New Zealand to conserve globally-valuable resources such as vehicle fuel and fresh water, seek a healthy lifestyle and perhaps trim some household expenses.
 Use the tabs to see each topic introduced.
-Then go on to downloads (in PDF format) to read much more, once you have registered.
+Then go on to downloads (in PDF format) to read much more, once you have registered, which is free across NZ.

 What are you doing already?
-You've perhaps made a good start, but it's time to take stock and learn some more!
+You've probably made a good start, so it's time to take stock and learn some more!

 Our learning guides show what you can do

-The publications are virus-scanned, quite detailed and illustrated.
+Our publications are virus-scanned PDFs, quite detailed and illustrated.
 They include web-links to other information providers but no advertising.
-Get them free from here once you have registered in a participating or 'member' district or city; or pay a fee for a personal password if your council is not yet a member.
-They are published as PDF files, for which you will need to use the well-trusted free Adobe Acrobat Reader software, if it is not already installed on your computer.
+Get them free within NZ from here once you have registered (or if outside NZ you can pay a $39 one-year access fee for a personal password).
+They are published as PDF files, for which you will need to use the well-trusted free Adobe Acrobat Reader software, if it is not already installed.

 Save on power bills